-However, it’s important to know that many service providers such as photographers, wedding coordinators, and videographers will impose a credit card transaction fee onto the bride and groom.
-This means, whatever you’re paying for comes with an additional premium and makes it that much more expensive.
+However, it’s important to know that many service providers such as photographers, wedding coordinators, and videographers will impose a credit card transaction fee on the bride and groom.
+This means that whatever you’re paying for comes with an additional premium and makes it that much more expensive.

 For those who are going to spend the money anyway, consider taking out a personal loan instead.
 Personal loans offer lower interest rates compared to credit cards, and since you get a fixed amount of money, it will prevent you from overspending and taking on even more impulsive debt.

 Opening a new credit card that offers an impressive signup bonus, such as 50,000 airlines miles, can be used strategically for those planning a honeymoon.

 When it comes to wedding-related purchases in which a transaction fee is not imposed on the cardholder, such as for clothing and shoe purchases, car rentals, or hotel bookings, taking advantage of new cardholder bonus rewards can really pay off.

 If you are planning to use a card to cover this amount in wedding expenses anyway, opening a new card to get the signup bonus can help offset other costs, such as flights or accommodation for your upcoming honeymoon.

 Just make sure that when using a credit card to earn rewards you pay off the balance in full every month or before the 0% APR introductory offer expires.
 Otherwise, you will have to pay interest on what you’ve charged, which basically voids the points or miles you earn.

 Credit card companies commonly offer reward programs that provide miles, points, or cash back for everyday purchases, but some may offer bonus rewards in rotating categories that can charge monthly or quarterly.